 tLBCC: What is behind the name of this cocktail ?

 Kyle Jones: Count Camillo Negroni is said to have invented the Negroni and this cocktail is a distant cousin of the Negroni.

-tLBCC: How would you describe the flavor of this cocktail?
+tLBCC: How would you describe the flavor of Breakfast of Camillo's?

 Kyle Jones: If this cocktail, had a not so distant cousin it would be The Boulevardier and let’s say a third cousin of the Negroni.
 Where The Boulevardier calls for a bitter such as Campari or my favorite, Cappelletti, I substitute that with some of this beautiful Island Nation Roasting Co. cold brew coffee.
 While you won’t get as sharp of a bitterness as you would from the Campari, you still get a hint of it in a more mellow manner.

 As far as the rye goes, there is no better one on the market than Michter’s.
 They are at the forefront of the American whiskey world right now because of the quality of spirits they produce.
 Some are turning into unicorn bottles nearly as much as Pappy Van Winkle!
 I used their barrel-strength rye here.
 By replacing the bitter with cold brew, you loose a little bit of the alcohol kick.
 The barrel strength pushes the proof back up to par.
 The fig bitters add an ever so light fruitness to the backend to round it out.

 BREAKFAST AT CAMILLO'S